rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ]
 ```
 ## Making NCP as end device and CLI node as Leader:
-1. Start a CLI node as specified in the section 4.1 in a seperate serial terminal (with suitable parameters,let's assume PANID=0xdeca, Channel 5 ), so it will become Leader of the newly formed network.
+1. Start a CLI node in a seperate serial terminal (with suitable parameters,let's assume PANID=0xdeca, Channel 5 ), so it will become Leader of the newly formed network.

 2. To Join NCP Node to the above network , use “scan” and “Join” commands.
 On wpanctl
 ```bash